 Students who fail three courses, worth two or more credits, will be required to withdraw for one full semester from the full-time program.
 Readmission to the program on a part-time basis will be subject to departmental review.
 In order to progress in the program, students must achieve a minimum grade of C- on all Educational Assistant courses.

-If you meet these requirements, please apply to graduate.
+If students meet these requirements, they may apply to graduate.